 If you order a 5 lb box of wild blueberries from us, you can slide the whole thing straight into your freezer!
 We’ll sometimes put a piece of waxed paper over the top to keep ice crystals from forming around the top layer of berries, but again you don’t want to wash the berries until just before you’re ready to use them.

-Wild blueberries go well in pancakes, baked goods, smoothies and Butterworks Farm Organic Yogurt.
+Wild blueberries go well in pancakes, baked goods, smoothies and Wallaby Organic Greek Yogurt.
 Here are a few of our favorite blueberry recipes:

 Where Do I Get Wild Blueberries?